GradAlign: Gradient-Aligned Data Selection for LLM Reinforcement Learning

 Averaging all gradients, we obtain the validation policy gradient $G_v=\frac{1}{|\mathcal{P}_v|}\sum_{i=1}g^v_i$.

-In each data selection round, for each candidate training problem $p_{r,i}\in\mathcal{P}_r$, similarly, we estimate the GRPO policy gradient $g_{r,i}$ using sampled rollouts $k_r$.
-Since the training set is substantially larger than the validation set ($|\mathcal{P}_r| \gg |\mathcal{P}_v|$), we use fewer rollouts ($k_r < k_v$) for training candidates, as high-precision gradient estimates are less critical in this case.
+In each training round $r$, for each candidate training problem $p_{r,i}\in\mathcal{P}_r$, we similarly estimate the GRPO policy gradient $g_{r,i}$ using sampled rollouts of size $k_r$.
+Since the training set is substantially larger than the validation set ($|\mathcal{P}_r| \gg |\mathcal{P}_v|$), we use fewer rollouts ($k_r < k_v$) for training candidates, as high-precision gradient estimates are less critical on training candidates.
 Finally, we rank the candidate training problems according to the cosine similarity between $g_{r,i}$ and $G_v$, selecting the top-$|S_r|$ candidates.

-Note that our settings and design differ from previous methods based on the influence function that requires fully trained models and second-order information~\citep{Koh2017UnderstandingBP}.
-Second-order effects are unnecessary in our setting, as each candidate example is used for only a small number of updates, for which first-order approximations are sufficient.
+Our design differs from influence functions, which require fully trained models and second-order information~\citep{Koh2017UnderstandingBP}.
+Second-order effects are unnecessary here, since each candidate is used for only a few updates, for which first-order approximations suffice.